zotonic/zotonic/doc/developer-guide/docker.rst

 Any changes you make in the Zotonic source files will be propagated to the container and :ref:`automatically compiled <automatic-recompilation>`.

-You can stop the container using *ctrl-D* at the Bash shell prompt.
+You can stop the container using Ctrl+D at the Bash shell prompt.

 .. _zotonic/zotonic-dev: https://hub.docker.com/r/zotonic/zotonic-dev/